-Life as a military spouse can be difficult when your profession isn't portable, so choosing something like nursing may be a pretty good idea.
-Having more men go into nursing is also a great idea, so we'll do what we can to help you here.
+Life as a military spouse can be difficult when your job may not be portable, so choosing to pursue an occupation like nursing may be a good idea.

 Academic and Financial Counseling

+The SECO program aims to provide advice and information about financial assistance for education programs to eligible spouses.
+The program also includes an Employment Readiness service.
 Counselors can help identify additional resources that may help you follow your studies, as well as pay for incidental costs, such as tools, books, and child care.
-The counselors may also provide help in setting your professional goals, identifying other support systems.
+The counselors may also assist you in setting your professional goals and identifying other support systems.

 How to Tell if a School is Eligible?

-While doing research into nursing schools, you must keep in mind that the school must be considered qualified so you can use this benefit.
-The nursing school must be accredited and recognized by the Department of Education or Department of Defense, as well as by the board of nursing in your state.
+While doing research into nursing schools, look for nursing schools that are accredited and recognized by the Department of Education or Department of Defense, as well as by the board of nursing in your current state.